kaiserpreusse/graphio/README.md

 All tests that use the `graph` fixture found in `tests/conftest.py` will run against all databases.

 ## Feedback
-Please provide feedback, ideas and bug reports through github issues.
+Please provide feedback, ideas and bug reports through GitHub issues.